adam-dalbello/Data-Visualisation-Designs/README.md

 #> 6 Other      0.611 0.929 0.778   0.759  0.729
 #> 7 PPC        0.705 0.701 0.703   0.688  0.677
 ```

+The table above represents the percentage of users who did not deposit a 2nd day within the first 30.4375 days following their 1st transaction.
+So, for instance, 74% of users who registered in January 2017 (M1) through the Affiliate channel did not make another transaction within the first 30.4375 days following their first transaction.

+It is wise in this scenario to classify users as churned only if they have not deposited a 2nd day within their first 30.4375 days because it allows for fair cohort comparison.
+It lends to fairness because users’ probabilities of churning persists throughout the entirety of their lifetimes.
+For instance, users acquired in January 2017 can churn in any month from January 2017 to December 2018.
+Whereas users acquired in November 2018 only have 1 month to exhibit churning behavior.

+Not assessing churn based on whether or not a user transacted again within a 30.4375 day window would probably bias cohort churn rates.
+Causing difficulty in comparing cohorts.
+As M1 cohorts would probably always have the highest churn rates.
+Based on the assumption that as users’ lifetimes increase, their probability of churning increases.

 <br>

 ## Example 5